emmef/speakerman/README.md

 Some speakers ore not good.
 Each group can use two [parametric equalizer](https://en.wikipedia.org/wiki/Equalization_(audio)#Parametric_equalizer) to fix that.

 ## Limiters
-Perceived loudness has little to do with peaks.
-But amplifiers and digital to analog converters care about peaks.
+Perceived loudness has little to do with peaks_.
+But amplifiers and digital to analog converters care about peaks_.
 That is why each group also applies a relatively neat limiter as the last stage.

 ## Summary
 * Per group: